SnehaVarshney11/MongoDB/README.md

 * <b><u> Show the record in Collection--></u></b> db.collectionName.find();
 * <b><u> Remove the Collection--></u></b>  db.collectionName.drop();
 * <b><u> Remove the DataBase--></u></b>  db.dropDatabase();

+# MongoDB Data Types
+Data type is an essential component of a language or script that is used to define the type of data being used in framing the database. <b>MongoDB stores data in BSON format.</b>
+# What Are JSON and BSON?
+JavaScript Object Notation (JSON) is a standard file format that uses human type readable text to transmit data with attribute-value pairs and array data types.
+This is one of the most common data formats which are mainly used for asynchronous browser-server communication.
+JSON is a language-independent format.
+BSON, on the other hand, is a computer interchange format that is mainly used for data storage and as a network transfer format in the MongoDB database.
+It is a simple binary form which is used to represent data structures and associative arrays (often called documents or objects in MongoDB).<br>
+<b>NOTE:</b> What is asynchronous data transfer? -->Asynchronous (Non-blocking service) data is data that is not synchronized when it is sent or received.
+In this type of transmission, signals are sent between the computers and external systems or vice versa in an asynchronous manner.